To answer that question enjoy the below and I am sure you will agree Key West is one of the most unique locations for weddings and wedding guests!

 Key West Butterfly & Nature Conservatory – Experience the magical world of butterflies and exotic birds at the Key West Butterfly and Nature Conservatory.

 Mel Fisher Maritime Museum – Home to an amazing wealth of treasures recovered from sunken Spanish galleons by Mel Fisher and his crew.
+Mallory Square has a long history of being a center of activity in Key West.

 Key West Aquarium – Located in Key West’s famous Mallory Square, the Key West Aquarium is one of the Island’s most popular attractions.